Sabir1997/NAT/README.md

 # NAT
 This network is maked by using routers, switch and end users.
-In this network it is used NAT.
+In this network, NAT is used.
 NAT is Network Address Translation that using for translating private addresses to public addresses.